usaid-cs/yesterday-i-learned/christianity.md

 1. On at least one occasion, [God told two bears to maul 42 boys to death](https://biblehub.com/2_kings/2-24.htm), so it is within reason that God wants (some) people to die.
 1. There are two James and two Simons apostles.
 1. [God definitely pulled an Anakin](https://knowyourmeme.com/memes/i-killed-them-all) in 1 Samuel 15: ["Do not spare them; put to death men and women, children and infants, cattle and sheep, camels and donkeys"](https://www.biblegateway.com/passage/?search=1+Samuel+15&version=NIV)
+1. Genesis 7:2 clearly says there are *seven* pairs of clean animals.